Frequently Asked Questions

 A) Unfortunately, there is still no legislation around counselling and psychotherapy; in fact - worryingly - anyone can call themselves a counsellor or therapist.
-Therefore, it is important to do some research, check with professional bodies, and ask as many questions as you need to concerning the therapist's background and experience.
+Therefore, it is important to do some research, check with professional bodies, and ask as many questions as you need to concerning the therapist's background, experience and where they obtained their qualifications.
+You may wish to bear in mind that the cheapest therapist may not be the most highly qualified or experienced.

 Q) Is it possible to meet first before I go ahead?